Brick (electronics): Un-bricking

-Some android devices that become "bricked" because the contents of their nonvolatile memory are incorrect can be "un-bricked" using separate hardware (a debug board) that accesses this memory directly.
+Some devices that become "bricked" because the contents of their nonvolatile memory are incorrect can be "un-bricked" using separate hardware (a debug board) that accesses this memory directly.
 This is similar to the procedure for loading firmware into a new device when the memory is still empty.
 This kind of "bricking" and "un-bricking" occasionally happens during firmware testing and development.
 In other cases software and hardware procedures, often complex, have been developed that have a good chance of un-bricking the device.
-There is no general method; each device is different.
 There are also user-created modifier programs to use on bricked or partially bricked devices to make them functional.
-Examples include the Wiibrew program BootMii used to fix semi-bricked Nintendo Wiis, the Odin program used to flash firmware on Samsung Android devices, or the fastboot Android protocol which is capable of re-flashing a device with no software installed.
+Examples include the Wiibrew program BootMii used to fix semi-bricked Wiis, or the Odin program used to flash firmware on Samsung Android devices, or the fastboot Android protocol which is capable of re-flashing a device with no software installed.

-A soft bricked rooted Kindle Fire can be un-bricked by using unrooting tools.

-A personal computer may be un-bricked by using various means of restoring techniques, from internal ones through the "Backup and Reset" feature, or external one using an external OS image.